iTwin/itwinjs-core/docs/learning/RpcInterface.md

 [[include:RpcInterface.definition]]
 ```

-In a real RpcInterface, each method should be documented, including the purpose of each arguments, as this is the class that client app developers will see and use when writing code that makes calls on the interface.
+In a real interface definition class, each method and parameter should be commented, in order to provide documentation to client app developers that will try to use the interface.

 ## Client Stub